MK2710/gettingandcleaningdata/Readme.md

-This README explainss how the original dataset was tidied and reduced to the final smaller dataset.
+﻿This README explainss how the original dataset was tidied and reduced to the final smaller dataset.

 The original data and README was obtained from